Noble Park North

 What has been the trend in development approvals over the past five years in the Noble Park North SA2?

-Looking at development activity over the past five years, the Noble Park North SA2's approval levels have been below the yearly average of 13, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the Noble Park North SA2's approval levels have been consistent with the yearly average of 13, showing stable development patterns.

 How many dwellings will be needed to accommodate future population growth in the Noble Park North SA2?